servicing macarthur since 1950

 Our History

-Caldwell Martin Cox is a leading law firm first established in the Wollondilly Shire township of Picton in 1950 and Tahmoor in 1980 before expanding to the Camden Municipality townships of Camden in 1989 and Narellan in 1998.
+Caldwell Martin Cox is a leading law firm first established in the Wollondilly Shire township of Picton in 1950 and Tahmoor in 1980 before expanding to the Camden Municipality townships of Camden in 1989 and Narellan in 1998 and Gregory Hills in 2023.

 The firm prides itself on the fact that they: